 The Layer Stats plot provides time series boxplots for all of the sample data for a given feature, data layer, and observation.
 Each input feature is renamed with a unique AppEEARS ID (AID).
 If your feature contains attribute table information, you can view the feature attribute table data by clicking on the Information icon to the right of the Feature dropdown.
 To view statistics from different features or layers, select a different AID from the Feature dropdown and/or a different layer of interest from the Layer dropdown.

-With the Global Subset Tool, users can request a subset for any location on Earth, provided as GeoTiff and in text format, including interactive time-series plots and more.
+Global Subset Tool: Users can request a subset for any location on Earth provided as GeoTiff and in text format, including interactive time-series plots and more.
 Users specify a site by entering the site's geographic coordinates and the area surrounding that site, from one pixel up to 201 x 201 km.
 From the available datasets, users can specify a date and then select from MODIS Sinusoidal Projection or Geographic Lat/Long.
-An Earthdata Login is required to download data.
+Note: An Earthdata Login is required to download data.

-With the Fixed Subsets Tool, you can download pre-processed subsets for 3000+ field and flux tower sites for validation of models and remote sensing products.
+Fixed Subsets Tool: Users can download pre-processed subsets for more than 3,000 field and flux tower sites for validation of models and remote sensing products.
 The goal of the Fixed Sites Subsets Tool is to prepare summaries of selected data products for the community to characterize field sites.
 It includes sites from networks such as NEON, ForestGeo, PhenoCam, and LTER that are of relevance to the biodiversity community.

-With the Web Service, users can retrieve subset data (in real-time) for any location(s), time period, and area programmatically using a REST web service.
+Web Service: Users can retrieve subset data (in real-time) for any location(s), time period, and area programmatically using a REST web service.
 Web service client and libraries are available in multiple programming languages, allowing integration of subsets into users' workflow.

-The ESA Sentinel-1 Mission consists of two satellites, Sentinel-1A and Sentinel-1B, with synthetic aperture radar (SAR) instruments operating at a C-Band frequency.
-The satellites orbit 180° apart and together image the entire Earth every six days.
+The ESA (European Space Agency) Sentinel-1 mission consists of two satellites, Sentinel-1A and Sentinel-1B, with synthetic aperture radar (SAR) instruments operating at a C-Band frequency.
+The satellites orbit 180° apart and image Earth every six days.
 SAR is an active sensor that can penetrate cloud cover and vegetation as well as create observations at night.
-It also provides useful information to detect movement of Earth material after an earthquake, volcanic eruption, or landslide.
+It also provides useful information to create an interferogram to analyze displacement after an earthquake, volcanic eruption, or landslide.
 While SAR data are complex to process, ESA has developed a Sentinel-1 Toolbox to aid with processing and analysis of Sentinel-1 data.